 How Can You Protect Your Retirement Savings?

-If you’re concerned about the potential costs of medical bills you may incur during your working years – especially if you live paycheck to paycheck or have a high deductible health plan – then reinvigorating your commitment to setting more money aside in an emergency savings or HSA account is critical if you want to avoid other, more drastic options for covering medical debt, such as hardship withdrawals from your retirement funds.
+If you’re concerned about the potential costs of medical bills you may incur during your working years – especially if you live paycheck to paycheck or have a high deductible health plan – then reinvigorating your commitment to set more money aside in an emergency savings or HSA account is critical if you want to avoid other, more drastic options for covering medical debt, such as hardship withdrawals from your retirement funds.

 You should also plan to save at least an extra year or two’s salary for retirement on top of what you already planned to save before retiring.
 This means that a retirement goal of $1.5 million saved up should instead be $1.7 million or even $2 million to ensure you have more than enough money to cover your living expenses and prepare for any medical bills that come your way during your golden years.